arucard21/SimplyRESTful-Framework/SimplyRESTful/README.md

 * Same as with `create()`, the `update()` method should return the exact resource that was updated.
 * Same as with `read()`, the `delete()` method should return `null` if it could not find the resource with the given ID.
 * The `list()` method works as expected and just returns a list of resources.
+  * The list should be filtered according to the `query` parameter, which is specified as a [FIQL](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) query.
+  * It should also be sorted according to the `sort` parameter, which is specified as an ordered list of fields, along with their sort direction.
+  * While the `fields` parameter can be used to restrict which fields are retrieved, it is optional.
+The fields filtering can be done outside of this implementation, unlike querying and sorting.
+This is implemented in the framework [as a Jakarta Servlet filter](/fields-filter-json-servlet).
 * For improved performance, you should also override the `count()` and `exists()` methods with a more efficient implementation for your specific backend.
+By default, it wil use the `list()` and `read()` methods, respectively, to provide this functionality.

 ### Configure your JAX-RS framework
 You can configure your JAX-RS framework manually, as described below, or you can use one of the convenience deploy libraries provided by the framework (see the [main README](/../..) for more details).